All Episodes

 The noticing.

-Dustin Nemos, is there anything you'd like to share with the audience on this premiere episode about the Nemos News Network?
+Dustin Nemos, is there anything you'd like to share with the audience on this premiere episode about the Nemos news network?

 dustin nemos

-Well, first of all, Victor, welcome to the News Network.
+Well, first of all, Victor, welcome to the news network.

 I appreciate the backup.

-I mean, you're out there noticing, and I appreciate it, and I hope others do as well.
+I mean, you're out there noticing and I appreciate it and I hope others do as well.

 So Alex Jones is not the tip of the spear.

-He's not the most censored man alive.
+He's not the most centered man alive.

 He's one of the greatest threats to free speech that we have.